wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Affairs in the Chesapeake — British army move up the Paluxent — land and march to- wards the city of Washington — prepare themselves for battle at Bladensburgh.
+Affairs in the Chesapeake--British army move up the Paluxent--land and march to- wards the city of Washington--prepare themselves for battle at Bladensburgh.